Reinforcement learning library to expediate application and research

 Ludus requires several libraries to get started.
 Anaconda 3 is recommended as it contains most of the required libraries, as well as many related libraries that may be useful.
 Nearly all prerequisites are installed when doing the standard pip installation as described below.
-The exeption is Tensorflow with GPU support.
+The exeption is Tensorflow.
 While GPU enabled Tensorflow is strongly recommended over the CPU version, it is not required.
-You can find a guide to installing GPU enabled Tensorflow here.
+You can find a guide to installing GPU enabled Tensorflow here, and CPU Tensorflow here.

 The recommended method of installation is with the command,

 Alternatively, the package can be installed by cloning the repository and running,